andrevrpires/GettingAndCleaningDataCoursera/CodeBook.md

  jerk\
  magnitude\
  mean or standarddeviation\
- xaxis, yaxis or zaxis\
+ xaxis, yaxis or zaxis

  The measurement units are:

  gravity standard units g for the accelerometer\
- radians/second for the gyroscope.
+ radians/second for the gyroscope

  [1] "subject"
  [2] "activity"